HotPizzaYT/esc-destiny/Esc_DESTINY.md

 They received their food and sat down.

 "So what have you been up to lately?"
-Justin asked Brandy.
+Justin asked Brandon.

-"Just had to finish 4 days worth of homework because I was sick with the flu," Brandy replied.
+"Just had to finish 4 days worth of homework because I was sick with the flu," Brandon replied.

 "Really?
 I didn't even know you was gone," said Justin.